ivanisidrowu/palumu/README.md

 ```
 ## Contribution
 Contributions are always welcome.
 If you have any ideas or suggestions, you can contact me or create a github issue.

-## TODOs
-- [ ] Allow sharing floating views across activities.
-- [X] ScalablePageFrame supports taking fragments as the content of upper and lower view.
-- [ ] To implement new floating UI style as current Youtube APP UI